PhiLhoSoft/RxNodeFS/test/sample/README.md

 A fragment of an AngularJS application, using localized strings.
-Used by the TestRxNodeFS.js test and the ChechConsistency.js example.
+Used by the rx-node-fs.spec.ts test and the chech-consistency.ts example.